AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/UpdateStackGroup.md

 You can call this operation to update a stack group.

+In this example, the template of a stack group named `MyStackGroup` is updated to `{ "ROSTemplateFormatVersion": "2015-09-01" }`.
+The stack group is deployed in the China \(Hangzhou\) region.

 ## Debugging

 [OpenAPI Explorer automatically calculates the signature value.
 For your convenience, we recommend that you call this operation in OpenAPI Explorer.
 OpenAPI Explorer dynamically generates the sample code of the operation for different SDKs.](https://api.aliyun.com/#product=ROS&api=UpdateStackGroup&type=RPC&version=2019-09-10)